 What Else to Serve with Spicy Blackend Fish Tacos

-These spicy blackened fish tacos are served with a crunchy slaw and a creamy cilantro sauce that complement it perfectly.
+Wondering what to serve with spicy blackened fish tacos?
+Today, I made them with crunchy slaw and a creamy cilantro sauce that complements it perfectly.
 Outside of those two, you can serve this with fresh pineapple, whose sweetness pairs great with the blackened seasoning.

 Blackened Fish Tacos with Tilapia